Pay, Credit, Volunteer

 Faculty may choose to pay more than the standard UROP rate, however they may not pay less than the UROP minimum.

-Once you've secured a paid UROP, be sure to review the Once You've been Hired information on the Student Financial Services website for details on the steps you need to take before you start your research work and can get paid.
+Once you've found a paid UROP position, be sure to review the Once You've been Hired information on the Student Financial Services website for details on the steps you need to take before you start your research work and can get paid.

 - Submit your UROP application by the applicable deadline for the semester/summer.